Uncoordinated-119 (Unc-119)

-Uncoordinated-119 (Unc-119) is a protein that has been identified in C. elegans, humans, mice, zebrafish, rabbits, pig, calf, monkey, and protozoa.
-They have been classified in the GMP phosphodiesterase, delta superfamily.
-Unc-119 proteins are categorized into their own family but are shown to be ancestrally related to PrBP (prenyl binding protein) and rhoGDI.
-It has been given many different names: Retinal Protein 4, HRG4, POC7 Centriolar Protein Homolog A, IMD13, POC7A, and RG4.
+Uncoordinated-119 (Unc-119) is a protein identified in a varieties of species including C. elegans, humans, mice, zebrafish, rabbits, pig, calf, monkey, and protozoa.
+This proteins have been classified in the GMP phosphodiesterase, delta superfamily.
+Although Unc-119 proteins are categorized into their own family, they are shown to be ancestrally related to PrBP (prenyl binding protein) and rhoGDI.
+They are also known by several other names: Retinal Protein 4, HRG4, POC7 Centriolar Protein Homolog A, IMD13, POC7A, and RG4.

 Structure and function

-Unc-119 in C. elegans is approximately 240 amino acids and has a mass of ~26 kDa.
+In C. elegans, Unc-119 consistent of approximately 240 amino acids with a mass of around ~26 kDa.
 Using x-ray crystallography the protein's crystal structure was observed and found to have a resolution of 1.95 Å. It has an immunoglobulin-like β-sandwich folding structure, resulting in a narrow, hydrophobic pocket.
-This pocket has ability to bind to lauroyl (C12) and myristoyl (C14) acyltransferase side chains as a transporter or lipid-binding chaperone.
-Unc-119 helps with motility of cilium.
-It is needed for cilia to maintain formation and function.
-This is a conserved responsibility from animals to protozoa.
+This pocket can bind to lauroyl (C12) and myristoyl (C14) acyltransferase side chains, functioning as a transporter or lipid-binding chaperone.
+Unc-119 is crucial for the motility of cilium, maintaining their formation and function.
+This role is a conserved responsibility from animals to protozoa.